oagrawal/context-engineering/README.md

-# Git Context Controller MCP Server
+# Context Engineering Tool MCP Server

 A Python MCP server that implements Git-like context management for LLM agents using a local `./context/` folder structure.